merv1n34k/sgffp/README.md

 | 32 | RNA Sequence                 | UFT-8            | Yes     |

 *Marked block types are not decoded, but most likely won't be in the future, as they are internal SnapGene data and should not affect your important data.
-These block won't be read or written by the parser
+These block won't be read or written by the parser.

 ## Supported Block Types